47colborne/dynamini/README.md

  but if you use strings, remember to change your foreign key columns on related objects to be string type.
 * You might want to conditionally set the table name for your model based on the Rails.env, enabling separate tables for development and production.

+## Coming Soon
+* #delete
+* Support for range keys
+* Automatic date/time handling

 ## Contributing

-So far, with this gem in its infancy, some obvious methods like #delete aren't yet implemented.
 If you'd like to contribute, pull requests are welcome!